Belvedere Restaurant & Lounge menu cover

 cycle of music styles and types of dancing,” Jim and Gloria

-the ears at times.
-We always like god lively music that the big
+on the ears at times.
+We always like god lively music that the

-bands played but it wasn’t hard on your ears.
-Now, with
+big bands played but it wasn’t hard on your ears.
+Now,

-these souped-up amplifiers you can almost feel the walls swelling.”
+with these souped-up amplifiers you can almost feel the walls

-a significant part of Niles.
-When we were in our teens we recall
+were a significant part of Niles.
+When we were in our teens

-many people, particularly dancers like Joe and Sal
+we recall many people, particularly dancers like Joe and

-Rounds, Bob Slick, Lefty Naudad, Bill Boag, Martha Rose, Mary
+Sal Rounds, Bob Slick, Lefty Naudad, Bill Boag, Martha Rose,

-and Martha Usted, Jim Schroth, John Morrison, Pipe Thompson, Martha
+Mary and Martha Usted, Jim Schroth, John Morrison, Pipe Thompson,

-Von Thaer, Kathryn Warden, Frank Bassett, and oh so many
+Martha Von Thaer, Kathryn Warden, Frank Bassett, and oh

-Saturday it will all come to an end.
-The Belvedere will close
+more, Saturday it will all come to an end.
+The Belvedere will

-its doors for the last time.
-The grounds have been leased to Standard
+close its doors for the last time.
+The grounds have been leased

-Oil Company and a service station will be built on the site.
+to Standard Oil Company and a service station will be built

 Gloria and Jim say they plan on a two month vacation and then